 What we love: Blue Express Program

-Here, a crew of professional movers will load a portable moving container and later unload it at the destination.
-These moving containers are similar to those offered by Pack-Rat, PODS, and the U-Haul U-Box.
+With this program, a crew of professional movers load a portable moving container and later unload it at the destination.
+The moving containers are similar to those offered by 1-800-PACK-RAT, PODS, and U-Haul U-Box.
 Moves are limited to 4,000 pounds or less.
-This process is managed by a central Personal Move Representative to simplify the process for employers and their employees.
+This process is managed by a Personal Move Representative to simplify the process for employers and their employees.

-- In 1999, NAVL acquired Allied Van Lines and the merger resulted in Allied Worldwide.
-This conglomerate of major carriers affords them a tremendous network of agents and resources nationally and internationally.
+- In 1999, NAVL merged with Allied Van Lines, resulting in Allied Worldwide.
+This conglomerate of major carriers means they have a tremendous network of agents and plentiful national and international resources.

-- The quality of the moving staff is often inconsistent across the local agent network
+- Moving staff quality can be inconsistent across the local agent network.

-- Sometimes the sales representatives fail to explain that valuation (property protection) coverage options
+- Sales representatives sometimes fail to thoroughly explain valuation (property protection) coverage options.

 National Van Lines: Pros and Cons

-We have found that National Van Lines has some significant parts of the country without a local agent.
-Some of the states without an agent included Arkansas, Louisiana, Mississippi, New Hampshire, Vermont, and Wisconsin.
-Major metropolitan areas with no local agent include Atlanta, Jacksonville, and Memphis.
+National Van Lines lacks local agents in some significant parts of the country.
+Some of these states without agents include Arkansas, Louisiana, Mississippi, New Hampshire, Vermont, and Wisconsin.
+Major metropolitan areas with no local National Van Lines agent include Atlanta, Jacksonville, and Memphis.

-This creates concerns when one of the locations is the origin or destination of your move falls into one of these “uncovered” locations.
-In that case, NVL would likely need to subcontract with a local moving company that has not been approved as an agent and may not adhere to the same quality standards.
-It should be noted that the company is still actively expanding its agent network according to reports on its website.
+This can become an issue if the origin or destination of your move falls into one of these “uncovered” locations.
+In that case, NVL would likely need to subcontract with a local moving company that hasn’t been officially approved as an agent and may not adhere to the same quality standards.
+The company is still actively expanding its agent network, so this will hopefully improve in the future.

-- They do offer specialty moving services such as expensive collections, pool tables, pianos, etc.
+- NVL offers specialty household goods relocation services for expensive collections, pool tables, pianos, etc.

-- It isn’t possible to obtain a “ballpark” or similar rough pricing estimate online without speaking with a salesperson.
-Often, those who are shopping around various companies become irritated by persistent phone calls, texts, emails, and other sales activities.
+- It isn’t possible to obtain a “ballpark” pricing estimate online without speaking to a salesperson.

-- Several customers indicated that the difference between a binding and non-binding estimate was not properly explained and they were caught off guard when prices were changed accordingly.
+- Several customers have indicated that the difference between a binding and non-binding estimate wasn’t properly explained, so they were caught off guard when their prices changed.